Please enter a valid 5-digit zip code!

 Natural Gas Dryer Stub: $300

-There are a number of benefits to home solar energy.
-You can save money, reduce emissions, and qualify for tax benefits.
+There are many advantages of home solar energy.
+You can save money, reduce emissions, and raise your property values.
 With the right storage equipment, solar panels can also provide you with additional energy security and offer some protection from power outages.

 Generally speaking, your energy bills will significantly decrease after you install solar panels.
 This is because you're using the energy you generate for free rather than buying it from your power company.
 In Celina, the average amount someone can save is $1,473 per year.
-With net metering programs offered by many utilities, you could ultimately make a profit from your system after the payback period concludes.
+With net metering programs offered by many utilities, you could ultimately make a profit from your system once the payback period passes.

 The specific types of maintenance you need will depend on the type of panels you're using.
-Regardless of type, you should clean your panels regularly and inspect them for damage.
-Full-service solar contractors in the Celina area offer multipoint maintenance plans to help you make the most of your panels and keep them healthy for as long as possible.
+Regardless of type, you should inspect your panels for damage and clean them regularly.
+Many solar contractors in the Celina area offer low-cost maintenance plans to help you make the most of your panels and keep them healthy for as long as possible.